-If the disability or the need for reasonable accommodation is not obvious, the City of Cathedral City may require the individual to provide reasonable medical documentation confirming the existence of the disability and the need for reasonable accommodation, along with the name and credentials of the individual's health care provider.
-If the individual provides insufficient documentation, the agency will: (1) explain the insufficiency; (2) allow the employee or applicant to supplement the documentation; and (3) pursue the interactive process only to the extent that the request for reasonable accommodation is supported by the medical documentation provided.
+If the disability or the need for reasonable accommodation is not obvious, the City of Cathedral City may require the individual requesting such accommodation to provide reasonable medical documentation confirming the existence of the disability and the need for reasonable accommodation, along with the name and credentials of the individual's health care provider.
+If the individual provides insufficient documentation, the City of Cathedral City will: (1) explain the insufficiency of the documentation provided; (2) allow the employee or applicant to supplement the documentation in order to remedy the issue with the documentation provided; and (3) pursue the interactive process only to the extent that the request for reasonable accommodation is supported by the medical documentation provided.